Sheila (French singer): Career

+as popularized by Manfred Mann, also charted.
+Notably, the original pop song was sung by The Exciters from a year earlier in 1963.

 In the movie, Eight Women, Ludivine Sagnier sang her 1963 hit "Papa t'es plus dans l'coup" ("Daddy, you are not in on it anymore").
 Sheila's music also featured in the 1996 François Ozon film Une robe d'été (A Summer Dress).
 The character Sébastien is a fan of Sheila, and Sheila's version of Cher's "Bang Bang (My Baby Shot Me Down)" was on the soundtrack.
 "Les rois mages" also featured in "Ma vie en rose", a 1997 gender-bender film, "Love me baby", in 1978, "Attention les enfants regardent", with Alain Delon, "Spacer" in "Podium" (2004).

 After more than a decade of targeting the French teen music audience, mainly in French but also in Spanish, German and Italian, Sheila made a change in her career by releasing "Les Femmes (Qu'y a-t-il dans le cœur des femmes)", a song by Christine Charbonneau in 1976.
 "Les Femmes" climbed to number one and stayed in the chart for three months.
 "Les Femmes" brought to Sheila a revolution of modernity, making her one of the idols of the French pop music.

 In 1977, she started singing in English as Sheila and B. Devotion (in some countries records were under the name "Sheila B. Devotion") and changed her style to disco music.
 Sheila was accompanied by three male dancers who made up the "Black Devotion" in her routine.
 She enjoyed international success with hits such as "Singin' in the Rain", "Love Me Baby", "You Light my Fire" and "Spacer" (from the album King of the World, produced by Chic).
 "Spacer" is one of her biggest hits with more than 5 million copies sold worldwide.

 According to different interviews, she often said her experience with Chic completely changed her way of working and singing.
 It was the beginning of a deep artistic disagreement with her French manager Carrère, which made Sheila leave France, move to New York "to start all over again" and studied at the Actors Studio.

-After her disco period, in 1981, Sheila (without the "B. Devotion" gimmick) recorded the rock album Little Darlin, produced by Keith Olsen, and was back in the U.S. Billboard chart.
+After her disco period, in 1981, Sheila (without the "B. Devotion" gimmick) recorded the pop rock album Little Darlin, produced by Keith Olsen, and was back in the U.S. Billboard chart.
 The title song became her only U.S. Billboard Hot 100 hit, reaching #49 in early 1982.